Deforestation in Costa Rica: History

-The area currently being used for forestry in Costa Rica was at one point land used by the Cabecar People.
-Like many other native cultures the Cabecar People used slash and burn agriculture in order to manage their small-scale agriculture.
-In the early 1900’s, companies based in England began to encroach on the Cabecar’s land in order to utilize the land for coffee plantations.
+The land currently being used for forestry in Costa Rica was at one point used by the Cabécar People.
+Like many other native cultures, they used slash and burn agriculture to manage their small-scale agriculture.
+In the early 1900s, companies based in England began to encroach on the Cabecars' land to use it for coffee plantations.
 These plantations relied on labor from both the indigenous peoples and the Mestizos.
-With this came the advent of governmental pressure to increase the land used for timber production in order to boost the country’s economy.
-This policy was continued until the 1990’s when government regulations were spearheaded to create national parks and forest reserves.
+With this came government pressure to increase the land used for timber production in order to boost the country's economy.
+This policy was continued until the 1990s, when government regulations were spearheaded to create national parks and forest reserves.

-The history of the Costa Rican forests can be difficult to be ascertained given the gaps in research and date.
+The history of the Costa Rican forests can be difficult to discover, due to the gaps in research and data.
 However, several counts have been taken of the forests that have been used in timber production from the years 1940 to 1983.
-Despite these numbers, the actual percentage of deforestation cannot be known for certain because these counts were taken using aerial imaging over the land legally designated for Costa Rica’s timber export.
+Despite these numbers, the actual percentage of deforestation cannot be known for certain because these counts were taken using aerial imaging over the land legally designated for Costa Rica's timber export.
 By 1940, over 75% of the available land zoned for forestry was being used for either timber or agricultural production.
 Again, the true count cannot be known due to illegal logging.